 CDC provides guidelines for cleaning and disinfecting for protection of public health and safety.
 The guidelines recommend using a combination of methods to clean frequently touched surfaces and equipment, including using detergents, hot water, and bleach.
 It is important to follow the guidelines carefully to protect people in your office from infections.

-Office cleaning and disinfection is important to keep your office clean and free of harmful bacteria and viruses.
+Professional cleaning and disinfection is important to keep your office clean and free of harmful bacteria and viruses.
 To do this, you will need to disinfect it on a regular basis.
 This guide provides guidelines for disinfecting your office space.

 To disinfect your office, you will need to: